Digital Two Way Radio was introduced a few years ago.

 However, serious consideration should be given to future possible upgrade paths with any expansion of existing radio schemes.

-Also, keep in mind that unlike analogue radios, different brands of Digital Two Way Radio are unlikely to be compatible.
+Also, keep in mind that unlike analogue radios, there can be compatibility problems with different brands of Digital Two Way Radio.

 Get in touch for free advice about this.